Gadjah Mada University

-When the university was established in the 1940s under Dutch rule, it was the first medicine faculty freely open to native Indonesians, at a time when native education was often restricted.
+During the period when native education was often restricted, the institution was the first to open its medicine to native Indonesians when it was founded in the 1940s under Dutch rule.

-Comprising 18 faculties and 27 research centers, UGM offers 68 undergraduate, 23 diploma, 104 master and specialist, 43 doctorate and 4 clusters of post doctoral study programs.
+Comprising 18 faculties and 24 research centers, UGM offers 68 undergraduate, 23 diplomas, 104 master's and specialist, 43 doctorates, and 4 clusters of post-doctoral study programs.
 The university has enrolled approximately 55,000 students, 1,187 foreign students, and has 2,500 faculty members.
 UGM maintains a campus of 882 acre, with facilities that include a stadium and a fitness center.

-The university is named after Gajah Mada, a 14th-century leader of the Majapahit Empire of Java, considered by some historians to be the nation's first unifier; the university's name still reflects the old Dutch-era spelling.
-The seventh and current President of Indonesia, Joko Widodo, earned his degree in forestry at UGM in 1985.
+The university is named after Gajah Mada, the Prime Minister of the Majapahit Empire of Java in the 14th century, who is also considered to be the nation's first unifier by some historians.
+The spelling of the university's name still reflects the old Dutch-era spelling.

 History

-UGM was the first state university in Indonesia, established as Universiteit Negeri Gadjah Mada (UNGM) when Indonesia was still facing threats from the Netherlands, who wanted to regain control.
-At the time, the capital of Indonesia had moved from Jakarta to Yogyakarta.
+UGM was the first state university in Indonesia, established as Universiteit Negeri Gadjah Mada (UNGM) when Indonesia was still facing threats from the Netherlands, which wanted to regain control.
+At the time, the capital of Indonesia was temporarily moved from Jakarta to Yogyakarta.

 UGM was established through Government Regulation (PP) No. 23 of 1949, regarding the merger of colleges to form a university.
-Although the regulations were dated 16 December, UGM's inauguration took place on 19 December, intentionally chosen to coincide with the anniversary of the Dutch invasion of Yogyakarta, exactly one year prior on 19 December 1948.
-The intentional date was meant to show that one year after the Netherlands had invaded the city, the government would establish a nationwide university there.
+Although the regulations were dated 16 December, UGM's inauguration took place on 19 December, intentionally chosen to coincide with the anniversary of the Dutch invasion of Yogyakarta, exactly one year before.
+The intentional date was meant to show that one year after the Dutch had invaded the city, the Indonesian Government could establish its own national university there.